 Other Forms of Orthopedic Malpractice

 Orthopedic malpractice may involve a post-operative infection, compartment syndrome, or an anesthesia error or medication error.
 The surgeon may perform the wrong surgery or perform the correct surgery on the wrong site, perform the surgery poorly, or fail to refer a patient to another specialist who is better qualified to treat a patient, such as a neurologist or another orthopedic specialist.

 If your orthopedic surgery made your condition worse instead of better or if you experienced an unexpected result, you may have suffered medical malpractice.

 The attorneys at Koskoff Koskoff & Bieder PC, have achieved significant results for patients injured by orthopedic malpractice.
 Whether you are the victim of a bad hip replacement or suffered nerve damage or paralysis after spinal surgery or some other orthopedic problem, please contact us to discuss your case.
 Our lawyers have decades of experience and a long record of success in medical malpractice claims, including those involving orthopedic malpractice.

 To arrange a free initial consultation about your case, please contact Koskoff, Koskoff & Bieder.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice lawyers represent clients throughout the state.
+Our medical malpractice lawyers represent clients throughout Connecticut.